Eczema Symptoms

 - Dry, itchy skin

-- Redness, heating-up and swelling on the affected area
+- Redness, heating-up, and swelling in the affected area

 - Skin eruptions, usually multiple small ones